vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > He who observes the wind will not sow, and he who regards the clouds will not reap.
 (Ecclesiastes 11:4-6 ESV)

-> your ears shall hear a word behind you, saying, "This is the way, walk in it," (Isaiah 30:21 ESV)

 #### Observe and Reflect
 Measure, verify, analyze.
 What is the learning?